justinduplain/hatchways-react-practice/improvements-proposal.md

 #### Q2 Answer:

 Nanoid is not recommended for generating React keys, as each re-render generates a new nanoid, whereas React keys are supposed to stay consistent across renders.
 Using nanoid could cause instability in React applications.
-Instead, a consistent stable ID from the object should be used.
+Instead, a consistent 'stable ID' from the object should be used.
+A stable ID is a unique and unchanging identifier.
+React expects a key to be a string that distinguishes an item from its siblings.
+Some examples of stable IDs are: a user ID, a database entry ID, or a post ID.

 Additional details are are available in [nanoid's React Documentation](https://github.com/ai/nanoid#react).